Creating Services and Service Policies

 • Visible Organizations.
 Select one or more organizations from which you can select devices to use in the selected service level.

-1. Click the Status Policy tab:
+1. Click the Service Policy tab:

 • To apply an existing policy to the selected service level, search for and select the policy that you want to apply.
 When you select a policy from the list, the details of that policy appear in the right panel.
-If a status policy is already applied to a service level, "Current Policy" appears in the top right corner of the right panel; otherwise, a Use Policy button appears.
+If a service policy is already applied to a service level, "Current Policy" appears in the top right corner of the right panel; otherwise, a Use Policy button appears.
 To apply a different policy, click the Use Policy button.

 • To create a new policy, click the Create Policy button.
 In the Create Policy modal, type a Policy Name, and then click Create Policy.
 The policy is added to the list.
 To apply it to the selected service level, select the policy from the list and then click the Use Policy button in the top right corner of the right panel.